T-bMighty/Arch-homelab/README.md

 - **Ollama**: AI-powered chatbot or assistant.
 - **Docker**: Platform to run applications in containers, simplifying application deployment and management.
 - **Open-webui**: Web interface to interact with Ollama.
 - **Pyenv - global python 3.10**: This will add your pyenv to your bash profile.
 Automatically starts when logged in.
-- **Stable-diffusion**: AI-based image generation tool.
 - **CasaOS**: Docker-based cloud solution for managing and accessing home servers.
 I use this for its file sharing the most.

 # F - Functional